Gbukaa/security_week/terraform-and-azure/README.md

 - You'll work in teams to set up two separate workflows: one to manage and deploy your infrastructure on Azure using Terraform and another one to deploy an existing application on Azure
 - You'll organise your own work based on the goals for the week
-- There will be a session about IaC (Infrastructure as Code)
+- There will be a session about Infrastructure as Code (IaC)
 - There will be a retro on Friday

 ## Project goals